dusty-nv/jetson-inference/docs/segnet-console-2.md

 ### Cityscapes

 Let's look at some different scenarios.
-Here's an example of segmenting an urban city street scene with the [Cityscapes](https://www.cityscapes-dataset.com/) model:
+Here's an example of segmenting an urban street scene with the [Cityscapes](https://www.cityscapes-dataset.com/) model:

 ``` bash
 # C++